Beijing See: Mutianyu Great Wall Towers 14 to 6 (北京.慕田峪长城.敌楼14~6)

 There are 4 Ancient Iron Cannons (古铁炮), made in the Ming-dynasty, that are preserved till this day and mounted below Towers 13, 10, 9 and 5.
 These ancient cannons are smaller than expected.

-No. 9 Watchtower (九号敌楼) is similar to other watchtowers but overgrown trees on both sides of the tower blocked out most views — but the trees present different colours at different time of the year.
-The tower has an exit, one level down, to the mountainside footpaths.
+No. 9 Watchtower (九号敌楼) is similar to other watchtowers and with overgrown trees on both sides of the tower blocking out most views — but the trees present different colours at different time of the year.
+The tower has a side exit, one level down, to the mountainside footpaths.

-No. 8 Watchtower (八号敌楼) offers a different view of Tower 11 as it extends out from the Great Wall.
+No. 8 Watchtower (八号敌楼) offers a different view of Tower 11 as it extends out from the Great Wall (above).

 Before reaching Tower 7, look back again to see all of Towers 8 to 14 and the Cable Car Station in one view.

-No. 7 Watchtower (七号敌楼) is another 2-level watchtower with an opened top.
-Unlike the other watchtowers, the stairway to the top level of Tower 7 is opened and visitors can go up.
+No. 7 Watchtower (七号敌楼) is another two-tier watchtower with an open top-tier.
+Unlike other watchtowers, a stairway leads to the top level of Tower 7 and visitors can go up.
 The views from the top level are splendid — can see as far as Tower 14 also and the wordings "忠于毛主席" (Loyal to Chairman Mao) on the furthest mountain are clearer.

 Next and last, No. 6 Watchtower (六号敌楼) sits on the edge of the mountain before the Great Wall dips into a valley.
-Notice that there is another stretch of the Great Wall on the furthest mountain?
+Notice that there is another stretch of the Great Wall on the furthest mountain to the right?
 Tower 1 actually sits at an intersection between 3 branches of the Great Wall.
 Tower 6 is probably the best spot to observe Tower 1 using a binocular — it is not possible to see the whole of Tower 1 up close.

-Beyond Tower 6, the Great Wall descends steeply to Tower 5 and Tower 4 down in a valley and ascend up the opposite mountain to Towers 3~1 (all visible).
+Beyond Tower 6, the Great Wall descends steeply to Tower 5 and Tower 4 down in a valley and ascend up the opposite mountain to Towers 3~1.
 Tower 1 sits on the top of the mountain.
-This is the eastern segment of Mutianyu Great Wall and the most difficult part of the hike.
+This is the eastern segment of Mutianyu Great Wall and the most challenging part of the hike.

-Hiking downslope is easier from Tower 14 to Tower 6, taking slightly more than 1 hour at a strolling pace.
+Hiking downslope is easier from Tower 14 to Tower 6, taking about 1 hour at a strolling pace — those with quick-steps can achieve in 40 minutes.
 Going the opposite way from Tower 6 to Tower 14 is energy-sapping and make forward hike to Tower 20 more tiring.

 There are two options to proceed from here:

-End the visit and descend the Great Wall by chairlift / toboggan.
+End the visit and descend the Great Wall by chairlift / toboggan at the Cableway & Slideway Station.

 Continue the hike to Towers 5~1 in the eastern segment and back.